shivkanwer/shivkanwer.github.io/_posts/2023-11-02-zero-trust-architecture-for-azure-managed-databases.md

 **Backup and Disaster Recovery**

 Database backups play a critical role in any comprehensive business continuity and disaster recovery plan as they serve as a safeguard against data corruption, security breaches, or accidental deletions.
 Azure Managed Databases provide an automated backup feature that simplifies this process.
 These backups are accessible for retention periods ranging from 7 to 35 days, granting you the flexibility to restore your database server to any specific point within that window.
+In a scenario where a security incident like ransomware attack happens, you have the flexibility to restore the database to a known good state in the past.

 For organizations with data protection policies requiring extended backup availability, Azure offers the option to configure long-term retention (LTR)[^7] policies on a per-database basis.